vectara/vectara-answer/HOSTING.md

  Note that this deployment mode pulls the latest docker container image from [docker-hub](https://hub.docker.com/repository/docker/vectara/vectara-answer/general).

-#### The following describes the steps to deploy Vectara Answer docker image using the Render API:
+#### The following describes the steps to deploy vectara-answer docker image using the Render API:

 1. Create API Key: Login to your account, go to 'Account Settings' and create an API Key.
 Checkout the [Render Docs](https://render.com/docs/api) for more information.
 2. Create the .env and queries.json file using